Cancel anytime

 Core Business Areas

-- Specialty Medicines: Development and marketing of branded specialty medicines, primarily focused on central nervous system (CNS) disorders, pain, and respiratory diseases.
+- Specialty Medicines: Teva's specialty medicines business focuses on treatments for central nervous system (CNS) disorders, pain, and respiratory diseases.

 Leadership and Structure